AdvancedPhotonSource/cdi/docs/source/config_rec.rst

 ++++

 - twin_trigger:
-| optional, defines at which iteration to eliminate "twin", i.e. the image under reconstruction is trimmed by zeroing half of the array in x and y dimensions.
+| optional, defines at which iteration to eliminate "twin", i.e. the image under reconstruction is trimmed by preserving a quadrant across x and y dimensions and zeroing the rest of the array.
 | example:
 ::

     twin_trigger = (2)

 - twin_halves = (0, 0)
 | optional, and only applied when twin_trigger is configured.
-Defines which half of the array is zeroed out in x and y dimensions, defaults to (0, 0).
+Defines which quadrant of the array is preserved in x and y dimensions, defaults to (0, 0).
 | Possible choices: (0, 0), (0, 1), (1, 0), (1,1)
 | example:
 ::

     twin_halves = (0, 0)

-Support
+Shrink wrap
 +++++++
 | Support area is an array that defines region in which the image is meaningful.
-This area is recalculated at the trigger iteration.
-The calculation employ an algorithm defined here as support_type.
+This area is recalculated at the trigger iteration shrinking along when the image develops.
+The calculations employ an algorithm defined here as shrink_wrap_type.

-- amp_support_trigger:
+- shrink_wrap_trigger:
 | defines when to update support array using the parameters below.
 | example:
 ::

-    amp_support_trigger = (10, 1)
+    shrink_wrap_trigger = (10, 1)

-- support_type:
+- shrink_wrap_type:
 | optional, defaults to "GAUSS".
 Currently only "GAUSS" is supported
 | example:
 ::

-    support_type = "GAUSS"
+    shrink_wrap_type = "GAUSS"

 - support_threshold:
 | optional, defaults to 0.1.
 A threshold value used in the gauss distribution.